Click Here for Publication Ethics and Publication Malpractice Statement

-Materials and Methods: This section must contain specific details about the materials studied, instruments used, specialized chemicals source and related experimental details which allows other research worker to reproduce the results.
+Materials and Methods: This section must contain specific details about the materials studied, instruments used, specialized chemicals source, and related experimental details which allows other research workers to reproduce the results.
 Obtain permission for all fully borrowed, adapted, and modified tables and provide a credit line in the footnote.

 Results and Discussions: The results should be concisely presented.
 Results and discussion may be separate or combined based on the author’s requirement.
 Tables and figures should be designed to maximize the comprehension of the experimental data.
-The interpreted results should be explained clearly in discussions and should relate them to the existing knowledge in the field as clearly as possible.
-Tables, Graphs and figures (Illustrations) should be inserted in to the main text at respective place they should appear when published and should have appropriate numbers and titles with an explanatory heading.
-Labels of the table, graph and figures MUST be in the text form and should not form part of the image.
+The interpreted results should be explained clearly in discussions and should relate to the existing knowledge in the field as clearly as possible.
+Tables, Graphs, and figures (Illustrations) should be inserted into the main text at the respective place they should appear when published and should have appropriate numbers and titles with an explanatory heading.
+Labels of the table, graph, and figures MUST be in text form and should not form part of the image.

-Acknowledgement (if any): This section can be kept at the end of the manuscript before reference section.
-This section can be used to acknowledge the help of those who do not qualify for authorship or to acknowledge funding, donated resources or significant contribution to the research.
+Acknowledgement (if any): This section can be kept at the end of the manuscript before the reference section.
+This section can be used to acknowledge the help of those who do not qualify for authorship or to acknowledge funding, donated resources or significant contributions to the research.